Auto-Restores Incomplete QR Codes and Data Matrix

-If you’ve ever managed barcode technology, you’re familiar that sometimes a physical barcode can be incomplete.
-For example, sometimes a corner of one might be missing due to poor printing or damage.
+Sometimes a physical barcode can be incomplete due to poor printing or damage.
 For QR Codes and Data Matrix codes, this can cause the finder patterns to be obscured.

 The morphology of 2D matrix codes are made up of finder patterns.
 These finder patterns in QR Codes consist of three identical structures that are located in all corners except the bottom right.
 With a Data Matrix code, this L-shaped finder pattern and the dashed borders are vital for localizing.
 Naturally, partially missing finder patterns cause problems for a scanner to detect matrix codes.

-With the introduction of Dynamsoft Barcode Reader v7.3, we have made available the capability to auto-restore - or auto-complete - missing portions of a QR code or a Data Matrix code from poor printing or damage.
+Dynamsoft Barcode Reader has the capability to auto-restore - or auto-complete - missing portions of a QR code or a Data Matrix code from poor printing or damage.

 Our updated algorithm tries to complete any missing positioning information based on the FinderPattern, the TimingPattern, the Border, its size, etc.